chris-schmitz/binary-operations-presentation/Readme.md

 When I thought about this I almost sat down and started the logic migration, but there's another snag to consider: our game frames represent the state of _things on the gameboard_, but it doesn't represent the gameboard itself.
 That is, the frames don't contain color information for any non-occupied cell.

 So, if we were going to set the color of the unoccupied cells on the server during a collision, we'd need to also set the color of the unoccupied cells all of the time.
 Really, this isn't a bad idea, and it would allow for the gameboards to truly match (right now everything matches except for unoccupied cells), but it's more work than what I feel like doing now.

+### Dynamic grid size

+My initial plan was to make the codebase completely adjustable as far as gameboard grid size so that it could accommodate any number of players and columns.
+You can see that in the original prototype and a bit in the final classes.

+But, I decided part of the way through the build that I would hard code the gameboard to an 8x8 grid.
+This is primarily because I decided to build an RGB LED matrix to go with the game and it would be 8x8.
+It made the code a bit easier to write by hard coding it to 8x8.
+That said it would be really cool to make the codebase fully dynamic based on a project-common configuration that sets the grid size or by an adjustable parameter in the API.